gkorland/cytoscapeneo4j/doc/template.md

 Apps -> Cypher Queries -> Import Stored Cypher Query.
 # XML
 The xml contains a query, parameters and a mapping specification.
-There are two mapping options, a default strategy 'copy all', it just copies all nodes and edges from Neo4j to cytoscape.
+There are two mapping options, a default strategy 'copy all', it just copies all nodes and edges from RedisGraph to cytoscape.
 Or the user can specify an explicit mapping.

 ## cytemplate (1)